Abhiram1108/OOPS-Banner-App/README.md

 patterns.
 This improves modularity, scalability, and reusability by centralizing character-to-pattern mapping while preserving the same banner output.
+---
+## Use Case 8 (UC8): Map-based Character Pattern Rendering

+UC8 replaces array-based character pattern management with a HashMap, allowing efficient lookup and reuse of ASCII patterns.
+The banner is rendered using utility functions and nested loops while preserving the same visual output.
 ### How to Run
 ```bash
 javac OOPSBannerApp.java